MarbilleJuntado/rate_your_prof/README.md

-# README
+# Rate Your Prof

-A Ruby and Rails application that allows users to rate professors in the courses that they have taught.
+A Ruby on Rails application that allows users to rate professors in the courses that they have taught.

 Setup: